Special Educational Needs (SEN) - Our school offer

 What training have staff received to help them support children with SEND?

 Staff development is very important here at Wilberfoss, and as such we spend a great deal of time investing in professional development for all staff.
 Staff have had access to internal training opportunities along with training provided by outside agencies.
-Training has covered dyslexia, effective use of teaching assistant, autistic spectrum conditions awareness, speech and language, guided reading, writing, mathematic strategies and effective use of SEND Reports.
+Training has covered dyslexia, effective use of teaching assistant, autistic spectrum conditions awareness, speech and language, guided reading, writing, mathematic strategies, Precision Teaching, attachment and effective use of SEND Passports.

 How will teaching be adapted or a child with SEND?